 IME 561 - Simulation of Manufacturing & Service Systems

 Procedures and rationale for planning, designing, and implementing computer simulation experiments used to analyze manufacturing and service systems in engineering, business, and social sciences.
 Use of a 3D state-of-art simulation software tool.
 Research projects required.
 Cross listed with IME 461.
-Prerequisite: IME 511, IME 514; or consent of instructor.
-Not open to students with credit in IME 461.
+Prerequisite: IME 511 or equivalent

 IME 563 - Process Engineering